Ryan Charles: Career

 On 26 November 2009, Charles joined Kidderminster Harriers, the team he had scored a late winner against as a Luton player in October, on a one-month loan as part of the deal taking Harriers striker Matthew Barnes-Homer to Luton.
 He played three games at Kidderminster, before returning to Luton.
 Charles did not play another game that season, and was released from the club on 31 May 2010.

 Charles signed for Luton's Conference National rivals Rushden & Diamonds on 1 July 2010.

 In June 2011, he joined Cambridge United.
 He was a free transfer due to Rushden and Diamonds' expulsion from the football conference.
 He signed a one-year contract with Cambridge United in the summer of 2011.

 On 6 January 2012, Charles joined Newport County on loan until the end of the 2011–12 season.
 Charles made his debut for Newport versus Luton on 7 January but was sent off after 33 minutes for a two-footed challenge.
 Following the end of his loan spell at Newport County, Charles left parent club Cambridge United as he decided not to exercise his one-year extension to his contract and joined Newport on a permanent deal.
 Charles was released by Newport County on 5 February 2013.

+In 2018, Charles joined Bishop's Stortford; during his first season, he made thirty league appearances and scoring six goals, and continued to feature regularly throughout the next seven years.